simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Snapshots stored in S3, but can't be viewed directly
     - use 'aws ec2 create-snapshot' command from cli to create a snapshot
     - Snapshots are incremental, first ones can take some time to take
+    - Can take snapshot of in-use EBS volume, but this will exclude any data that's cached by OS or apps.
+To ensure application consistent snapshots:
+        - unmount the volume from within the instance
+        - issue the snapshot command
+        - remount the volume (can remount while the snapshot status = pending)
     - Can change EBS volumes size on  the fly (with volume running)
     - To __move EC2 volume to another AZ or Region__, need to take a snapshot, or an image and can then copy it to the new AZ or Region
     - Same for AMIs